PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 * Lite-functions are bound to their normal version as the ``lite`` attribute using the `~plasmapy.utils.decorators.lite_func.bind_lite_func` decorator.
-This allows the lite function to also be accessed like ``thermal_speed.lite()``.
+This allows the lite-function to also be accessed like ``thermal_speed.lite()``.

 * If a lite-function is decorated with something like ``@njit``,